laravel/docs/passport.md

 <a name="managing-clients"></a>
 ### Managing Clients

-First, developers building applications that need to interact with your application's API will need to register their application with yours by creating a "client".
-Typically, this consists of providing the name of their application and a URL that your application can redirect to after users approve their request for authorization.
+First, developers building applications that need to interact with your application's API will need to register their application with yours by creating a "client" Typically, this consists of providing the name of their application and a URL that your application can redirect to after users approve their request for authorization.

 #### The `passport:client` Command